 Lots of people say that they believe in prevention.
 But do they really?

 Here’s what I’ve learned about life: when we decide something, our unconscious minds have a funny way of conspiring to help us get what we want.

 The more firm we are in our decision, the more clever and diligent our unconscious minds work toward finding solutions to achieve that very thing upon which we’ve decided.

 When we decide firmly that our health is the most important thing in our lives, when we believe that good health is the foundation upon which we build a happy and meaningful life, then – and perhaps only then – do we have a prevention mindset.

-Action Step: watch the video above, and discover if you agree with what these two popular doctors say about what true health really is.
+Action Step: watch the video below this article, and discover if you agree with what these two popular doctors say about what true health really is.

 7. Surround Yourself with Solution Experts

 Each person needs a team of people who encourage health and support wellness.
 This begins with an excellent medical doctor, but it also might include a best friend, naturopath, nutritionist, fitness trainer, wellness coach, mental health therapist and/or workout buddy.

 To detox your life, consider gently releasing the adults in your life who do not support your continued well-being and self-improvement.